Multi-sample analyses

 Note that this is a paired design in which for each biological replicate (pool 3, 4, and 5), we have both host and injected cells.

 We start by loading the data and doing a quick exploratory analysis, essentially applying the normalization and visualization techniques that we have seen in the previous lectures to all samples.
 Note that this time we’re selecting samples 5 to 10, not just 5 by itself.
+Also note the type = "processed" argument: we are explicitly selecting the version of the data that has already been QC processed.

 R